Area of a Trapezoid Calculator

 If you ever had problems with remembering the formulas in geometry class, this area of a trapezoid calculator is bound to help you.
-In just a few simple steps, you will be able to find the area of a trapezoid and determine all of its other properties, such as side lengths or internal angles.
-So, if you are troubled by questions like "how to find the perimeter of a trapezoid", look no further - simply keep reading to find out!
+In just a few simple steps, you will be able to find the area of a trapezoid and determine all of its other properties, such as side lengths of internal angles.
+So, if you are troubled by questions like "how to find the perimeter of a trapezoid", look no further – simply keep reading to find out!

 What is a trapezoid?

 A trapezoid is a 4-sided geometrical shape with two sides parallel to each other.
 These two sides (a and b in the diagram) are called the bases of the trapezoid.
 The other two sides (c and d) are called legs. h is the height of the trapezoid.

 All internal angles of a trapezoid sum to give 360°.
 Additionally, the angles on the same side of a leg are called adjacent and always sum up to 180°:

 How do I find the area of a trapezoid?

 To find the area of a trapezoid (

 A), follow these steps:

 - Find the length of each base (